imthe3214/GamesGG/README.md

 # GamesGG
-Welcome to fascinating game website
+Welcome to fascinating game website.

+We will have many popular games for our lovely supporters